 Location

-The Hong River (Song Hong), a tributary of the famed Red River, flows through Ninh Binh, a mountainous terrain located 93 km from the Vietnamese capitol of Hanoi.
-Limestone and gypsum sediments have largely formed the landscape, and over the years, the Hong River has created massive alluvial plains and shaped the area into a stunningly beautiful land.
-Ancient rice fields, rampant tropical forests, broad meandering streams, and abrupt precipices of eroded white streaked karsts reaching skyward make up the mosaic that Ninh Binh is today.
+The Hong River (Sông Hồng), a tributary of the famed Red River, flows through the mountainous terrain of the Ninh Binh province located 93 km from the Vietnamese capitol of Hanoi.
+While limestone and gypsum sediments have largely formed the landscape, over the years the Hong River has created rich alluvial plains and shaped the province into a stunningly beautiful land.
+Ancient rice fields, rampant tropical forests, broad meandering streams and the abrupt eroded limestone precipices (Karsts) reaching skyward make up the mosaic that Ninh Binh is today.

 Thung Nham Bird Park